lowRISC/opentitan/doc/rm/comportability_specification/index.md

 Recoverable alerts must be prefixed with `recov_*`, whereas fatal alerts must be prefixed with `fatal_*`.
 For instance, an uncorrectable parity error in SRAM could be named `fatal_parity_error`.

+In cases where many diverse alert sources are bundled into one alert event (see [Alert Hardware Implementation]({{< relref "#alert-hardware-implementation" >}})), it may sometimes be difficult to assign the alert event a meaningful and descriptive name.
+In such cases, it is permissible to default the alert names to just `recov` and/or `fatal`.
+Note that this implies that the peripheral does not expose more than one alert for that type.

 ### Test Alert Register Creation

 For every peripheral, by default, one register named `ALERT_TEST` is **automatically** created.